bbauska/TUMx-DWAPNx/README.md

 which supports a number of events that will be fired at various stages of this process.

-For example, when the request arrives at the back-end, there\'s an event for that.
+For example, when the request arrives at the back-end, there&apos;s an event for that.

 When it starts sending data,

-there\'s a second event for that.
-And there\'s another event when it is finished with transferring the
+there&apos;s a second event for that.
+And there&apos;s another event when it is finished with transferring the

 data back to the front-end.